Ahayat10/StreamLine/README.md

 ## Components

-NOTE: Blynk account and Dashboard must be set up to use this.
-Change authentication token in the python code to your unique token from Blynk.
+**NOTE: Blynk account and dashboard must be set up to use this.
+Change authentication token in the python code to your unique token from Blynk.**

 ### 1. ESP32 (SensorValveCode.ino)